APIs-guru/openapi-directory/CONTRIBUTING.md

 * Persistent - API is made with long-lived goal, and not for a particular event (conference, hackathon, etc.).
 * Useful - API should provide useful functionality not only for its owner.

-The easiest way to request an API to be added is to use the [web form](https://apis.guru/add-api/).
+The process to request an API to be added is to use the [web form](https://apis.guru/add-api/).

 ## Amending an API definition